Learn about the textbook baby personality type as described by Tracy Hogg in the Baby Whisperer books. Learn what to expect from your baby.

-About six months ago, we discussed the Angel baby as described by Tracy Hogg in The Baby Whisperer Solves All Your Problems.
+A while ago, we discussed the Angel baby as described by Tracy Hogg in The Baby Whisperer Solves All Your Problems.

-She is such a good sleeper and eater…yes–but I think she is textbook rather than angel.
+She is such a good sleeper and eater…yes–but I think she is textbook rather than an angel.
 We will discuss that in this post.
 She has some very angelic qualities to her, but I would attribute that to her being a textbook baby who swayed angel with Babywise principles.

 So let’s talk textbook.
 A textbook baby is a baby who pretty much does everything “by the book”–their fine motor and gross motor skills are reached when “they” say they will be.